ryukiringo/TechMon_two/README.md

 # This is revised version.
-Add some codes for TechMon to resolve bugs.
+Added some codes for TechMon to resolve bugs.